efeuentertainment/vigicad/README.md

 ![Standard Minus](images/Minus%20render-2.png)

 If you'd like to build a robot for Botkins, contact us and we'll send you the Onboarding Process.
-Let us know about any broken links or deficiencies.
+Let us know about any broken links or deficiencies (e.g. unclear or missing steps).
 The maker can choose the 3D printed parts color.

 ### Prerequisites
 You need: